Friday, September 6, 2019

 Like many other historical buildings in Freiburg, the Andlau Palais was destroyed in the bombing raid on November 27, 1944.
 The plot was flattened, tared, and used as parking in the sixties.

-She is standing in front of the former entrance, of which the remaining stones will be reused.
+She is standing before the former entrance, where the remaining stones will be reused.

-Frequently Freiburgers had asked why the ugly gap on Herrenstraße was not closed.
-In 2012 Freiburg's archdiocese wanted to fill the empty site when, in 2013, the disastrous Tabartz-van Elst affair made the headlines.
+Freiburg's archdiocese wanted to fill the empty site in 2012 when the disastrous Tabartz-van Elst affair made the headlines in 2013.
 As the Bishop of Limburg, he had used church money to build himself a palace residence.
-Immediately the Catholic Church scrutinized all building activities in 2015, and the Freiburg project was put on ice.
+Immediately, the Catholic Church scrutinized all building activities in 2015, and the Freiburg project was put on ice.

 The Freiburg Office of Historical Monuments found few traces of the Andlau Palais.

-Red Baron had not visited the place for a long time.
-So suddenly, last week, he stood in front of the nearly finished building.
+Red Baron had only visited the place a long time ago.
+So suddenly, he stood in front of the nearly finished building last week.

 The new construction somehow recreates the former building.
 In particular, parts of the historical portal made from sandstone were salvaged during the excavation and were integrated into the facade of the new building.